DexterHuang/Arclight-City/update-log.md

 **If you find a exploit please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

+### 0.0.35

+-  Added auto reset functionality to item prefix reset, you can now select up to two prefix of your desire and the system will automatically try to reset your item until it has all the prefixes you selected. this is to make it easier to get the prefix you want without having to manually reset it over and over again.
+-  Added description for stats, now you can click on stats in player profile or mercenary details page to view the description of each stats.
+-

 ### 0.0.34

 -  Added a new battle track available during January